llaske/sugarizer/README.md

 The **[database]** and **[collections]** sections are for MongoDB settings.
 You could update the server name (by default MongoDB run locally) and the server port.
 Names of the database and collections had no reason to be changed.

 The **[activities]** section describe information on where to find embedded activities.
-The favorites value list ids of activities that Thin Client users will find by default on the home page.
+The favorites value list ids of activities that Web Application users will find by default on the home page.
 All values are self explained and had no reason to be changed.

 **Server API**

-Sugarizer Server exposes a REST API used by clients to handle collaboration.
+Sugarizer Server exposes a REST API used by applications to handle collaboration.

 	// Activities API
 	[GET]    /api/activities